 When to Go to the Doctor After a Tick Bite

-If you do have symptoms, tell your doctor where you were and when the bite occurred.
-Chances are you may not be able to remember what the tick looked like or what species it was offhand and that’s alright.
+If you do have symptoms after getting bitten by a tick, tell your doctor where you were and when the bite occurred.
+Chances are, you may not be able to remember what the tick looked like or what species it was offhand and that’s alright.
 Take a photo of the tick if possible.

 How to Prevent Ticks on Your Dogs